The International Trade Blog Export Compliance

 An ECCN is an alphanumeric, five-character number classification found in the Commerce Control List of the Export Administration Regulations to identify dual-use items for export control purposes.
 You can find out more about ECCNs and how they are classified at the ECCN page on the BIS website.

 - All ECCNs are listed in the Commerce Control List (CCL), which is divided into 10 categories.
 Each category is subdivided into five product groups.
-The first character of the ECCN identifies the broader category to which it belongs and the second character identifies the product group (BIS).
+The first character of the ECCN identifies the broader category to which it belongs, and the second character identifies the product group (BIS).

 For help with finding the correct ECCN or USML code, you can request a free trial subscription to the Shipping Solutions Product Classification Wizard.
+We'll walk you through the process of finding the correct codes for your products.

 If You’re Still Not Sure Whether Your Product Is USML or ECCN…